Estimated reading time: 3 minutes

 For one thing, you need to pay attention to the trees for longer.
 That means your monitoring visits should be ongoing, and your attention to pest and disease prevention shouldn’t stop either.

-If the soil around your fruit trees is dry, make sure you water them as needed right up until the fruit is properly ripened, and completely harvested.
+If the soil around your fruit trees is dry, make sure your water them as needed right up until the fruit is properly ripened, and completely harvested.

 Once you’ve finished picking the fruit, you can usually drastically cut back (or stop) irrigating your mature trees, even in a dry summer.

-(Pro tip: check the climate outlook to help predict how much help your trees will need from irrigation water in the coming couple of months.)
+(Pro tip: check the climate outlook to help predict how much help your trees will need from irrigation water at the start of each fruit season.)

 And remember that young trees are a different case altogether.
 They should never be allowed to dry out while they still have leaves on them.